Definition

 EFSA FEEDAP Panel Issues Opinion on Renewal of Benzoic Acid (4d210, VevoVitall®) Feed Additive Authorisation for Porcine Species

-EFSA issued a scientific opinion in February 2026 supporting the renewal of benzoic acid (VevoVitall®) as a feed additive for porcine species, confirming its safety for animals and consumers.
-While the renewal maintains existing usage levels, businesses must ensure continued adherence to strict occupational safety protocols to manage risks associated with the substance's irritant properties.
+EFSA issued a scientific opinion in February 2026 supporting the renewal of benzoic acid as a feed additive for porcine species, confirming its safety for animals and consumers.
+While existing usage levels remain unchanged, businesses must maintain strict occupational safety protocols and personal protective equipment to manage the substance's irritant properties.

 EU CLP: Estonia Submits CLH Intention for 2,2,2-Trifluoroethanol

 Estonia has notified ECHA of its intention to propose a harmonised classification for 2,2,2-trifluoroethanol, including its designation as a Category 1B reproductive toxin.
-If adopted, this classification will trigger mandatory labelling updates and may lead to downstream restrictions under REACH and other sector-specific regulations.
+A formal Repr.
+1B classification would trigger mandatory labelling updates and likely lead to downstream restrictions under REACH and other sector-specific regulations for consumer and professional products.

 Minnesota Senate Bill SF 3772 Proposes Ban On Orthochlorobenzalmalononitrile Tear Gas Compound

-Minnesota introduced Senate Bill 3772 in February 2026, proposing a statewide ban on the manufacture, sale, and use of the tear gas compound orthochlorobenzalmalononitrile (CS gas).
-If enacted, businesses must immediately cease commercial activity involving this substance and prepare for mandatory disposal of existing stocks under forthcoming state guidance.
+Minnesota introduced legislation in February 2026 to ban the manufacture, sale, and use of the tear gas compound orthochlorobenzalmalononitrile.
+If enacted, businesses must immediately terminate commercial operations involving this substance and prepare for mandatory disposal of existing inventory.

 China Drafts GB Standards To Align With GHS Rev. 11

-China is consulting on revisions to eight mandatory GB 30000 standards to align its chemical hazard classification and labeling with UN GHS Revision 11.
-This alignment will require manufacturers to reassess chemical classifications and update Safety Data Sheets and product labels to maintain compliance in the Chinese market.
+China is updating eight mandatory GB 30000 standards to align national chemical hazard classification and labeling with UN GHS Revision 11.
+Businesses should prepare for mandatory reassessments of chemical portfolios and significant updates to safety data sheets and product labels to ensure continued market access.

 These are just a few of the most recent Eye Irritation / Damage alerts.
 Foresight tracks every jurisdiction, every day — and surfaces only what affects your portfolio, with full citations and evidence.